peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 * [split](#H3DU.BSplineCurve_split)<br>Splits this B-spline curve into two at the given point.
 * [uniform](#H3DU.BSplineCurve.uniform)<br>Creates a B-spline curve with uniform knots.
-* [uniformKnots](#H3DU.BSplineCurve.uniformKnots)<br>Generates a knot vector with uniform knots, to be passed to the BSplineCurve or BSplineCurve constructor.
+* [uniformKnots](#H3DU.BSplineCurve.uniformKnots)<br>Generates a knot vector with uniform knots, to be passed to the BSplineCurve or BSplineSurface constructor.
 * [velocity](#H3DU.BSplineCurve_velocity)<br>Finds the velocity (derivative) of
 this curve at the given point.